 When parents find out that their child has been injured at daycare, there's a great deal of frustration, disappointment, and anger.
-And unfortunately, parents tend to feel guilty about leaving their child with an abuser.

 It's Not Your Fault